bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 - Experiment 2: Demonstrates how changing the voltage affects the current in a resistor, confirming the proportional relationship.
 - Experiment 3: Shows the effect of changing resistance on current for a constant voltage, illustrating the inverse relationship described by Ohm’s Law.

-These experiments provide a hands-on demonstration of the principles behind Ohm's Law, helping to solidify understanding of the relationship between voltage, current, and resistance.
+These experiments demonstrates the principles behind Ohm's Law, helping to solidify understanding of the relationship between voltage, current, and resistance.